Developabile/rive-anime/README.md

 # **_RiveKun_**

-Rive is a cutting-edge platform for streaming Anime online.
+RiveKun is a cutting-edge platform for streaming Anime online.
 Our project utilizes Next.js + Anilist.
 Your Portal to Anime Adventures

 <div align="left">
  <p>